Grand Challenge: Cancer Digital Intelligence (CDI): Responsible Artificial Intelligence (AI)

 Request for Applications

-Princess Margaret Cancer Centre Grand Challenges support bold, innovative and high impact projects across the spectrum of cancer care.
+Princess Margaret Cancer Centre Grand Challenges supports bold, innovative, and high impact projects across the spectrum of cancer care.
 At the Princess Margaret (PM), we aspire to be a global leader in the application of digital intelligence to enable the best care possible for people affected by cancer.
-As part of the Cancer Digital Intelligence Program, the Princess Margaret Cancer Centre is pleased to open the call for applications for Grand Challenge: Cancer Digital Intelligence (CDI): Scalability
+As part of the Cancer Digital Intelligence Program, the Princess Margaret Cancer Centre is pleased to open the call for applications for Grand Challenge: Cancer Digital Intelligence (CDI): Responsible Artificial Intelligence (AI).

-This opportunity is open to applicants from all UHN campuses across all cancer disciplines.
-Projects should be bold but prepared for implementation with clearly defined milestones, a realistic endpoint, and clear impact achievable within a 12-month time-period and sustainable thereafter.
+This opportunity is open to applicants from University Health Network (UHN) across all cancer disciplines and scientists from the University of Waterloo.
+All applications must include at least one investigator from UHN.
+Projects should be bold with clearly defined milestones, a realistic endpoint, and clear impact achievable within a 12-month time-period and sustainable thereafter.

 Evaluation Criteria Considerations:

-1. Explicitly addressing a “need” from the PM community:
+1. Explicitly addressing a “need” within the Cancer community:

 • How is your project addressing the “need”?

-• How have users been involved in defining the “need” (if more than one user group, then specify for each group)?
+• How have users been involved in defining the “need”?

 2. Growing Princess Margaret’s competitive advantage